shageenthsandrakumar/Project-Euler/problem_018/README.md

   - **`mplusa`** is a specialized Python library for max-plus algebra developed by Sébastien Lahaye at Université d'Angers (France).
   - **When to use:** Educational purposes, research contexts, or when working with problems naturally expressed in tropical algebra.

-- **Efficiency:** This approach performs the same fundamental computations as standard DP—computing the maximum over valid children for each position.
+- **Efficiency:** This approach performs the same fundamental computations as standard DP which computes the maximum over valid children for each position.
 The matrix formulation adds some overhead (matrix construction, library calls) but demonstrates that path optimization problems can be expressed as linear algebra in a different algebraic structure.
 For practical applications, Solutions 1 or 2 are recommended.

 ---